pellsson/aoc2021/README.md

 1) `(cd nesasmsrc && gcc *.c -o ../nesasm-fix)` to build the modified (required) nesasm version.
 2) `./build.sh`
 3) Run it and wait a short eternity for the hot garbage to finish.
-Tune is pretty cool though, ripped from: $INSERT_URL.
+Tune is pretty cool though, ripped from [here](https://www.bilibili.com/video/BV1nh411f77p/).
 However, the mustic does not loop so the vast majority of execution is spent in silent anguish.

 **EDIT:** I just added the ROM image...